Financial-Times/origami-website/_components/contributing.md

 ```

 Generally, the demos will be available on `localhost:8999/demos/local`.
-Visit that <abbr title="Uniform Resource Locator">URL</abbr> to see them, and start working on your changes!
+Visit that URL to see them, and start working on your changes!

 When you are happy with the work you've done, check that you've used the correct syntax by running: